 There are no activities until an evening welcome meeting, so head out and enjoy the city.

 This tour departs Auckland early on Day 2.
-If you are interested in exploring the city and its nearby attractions, like the Hobbiton Movie Set or local wineries, it is recommended you book additional pre-trip accommodation nights.
+If you are interested in exploring the city and its nearby attractions, like a local winery, it is recommended you book additional pre-trip accommodation nights.